 As of right now, I’m bringing it back to the basics.
 I am going back to writing this blog for the sheer #pleasure of it.
 Because I love drinking wines, whether they are old faithfuls or new discoveries.
 And I want to share the winners with you.
 That’s it.
 It’s so simple.

 So maybe I won’t post every week, and maybe not every post will be perfect.
 But that’s not the point.
 The point of Wining with Mel is a) to write for the fun of it, because it’s such a great outlet for me, and b) to keep thinking critically about wines, even though my wine courses finished almost a year ago now.
-Ok, so maybe I won’t blog about every wine I drink.
+Maybe I won’t blog about every wine I drink.
 But I also need to give myself permission to not taste every wine, and to just enjoy some.

 So in that same vein, here are some lovely wines I’ve both tasted AND enjoyed lately.